canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

-The ``nftrace`` flag enables tracing of a packet's flow through ``nftables`` rules across chains and tables, from the moment the flag is set to the moment the packet processing is completed or the flag is unset.
+The ``nftrace`` flag enables tracing of a packet's flow through ``nftables`` rules across chains and tables, from the moment the flag is set to the moment the packet processing is completed or the flag is cleared.
 This functionality allows complex debugging of ``nftables`` firewall rules.
 The packet information, along with references to the rules traversed is sent to a userspace application through the netlink interface.
 The ``nft monitor trace`` command can be used to